CBM Technologies for Failure Mode Detection

 Misalignment

-Misalignment occurs when the driven shaft's (motor) centerline of rotation is not concentric with that of the pump's centerline.
-The tolerance incorporated into the couplings, on the other hand, only indicates how much misalignment the coupling can tolerate while still transferring power.
+Misalignment occurs when the driven shaft’s (motor) centerline of rotation does not align with the pump’s centerline.
+However, the tolerance built into the couplings only indicates how much misalignment the coupling can handle while still transferring power.

 CBM Tool: Vibration Analysis